Intrinsic Heralding and Optimal Decoders for Non-Abelian Topological Order

 where the sum is over error paths $E$ for uncorrelated noise, and two paths are said to be in the same homology class if they can be continuously deformed into one another.
-The error-correcting phase is where small $E$ dominates Eq.~\ref{TC}, such that only one class survives, thereby determining the optimal decoding strategy.
+The error-correcting phase is characterized by the dominance of a single class in the infinite code distance limit, which determines the optimal decoding strategy.
 We remark that this approach can also be applied to correcting non-Abelian $a$-anyons when $a$ is not among its own fusion outcomes.
-For the $D_4$ TO under $[2]$ anyon noise, using only the $[2]$ syndromes yields a threshold no better than $p_c = 0.1642(3)$, corresponding to the multicritical point of the random-bond Ising model on the triangular lattice \cite{Nishimori, Honecker, Merz, Lessa, Queiroz09, RBIMtriangular}, shown in Fig.~\ref{phase_diagram} as the black star.\\ To find an optimal decoder for non-Abelian TOs under arbitrary noise, we consider decoding conditioned on the full syndrome $\bm{s} = \{\bm{a}, \bm{b}, \dots\}$.
-Reliable inference of the effective error $E$ is only possible if the conditional probability $P(E | \bm{s})$ (for fixed $\bm{s}$) lies in a `short string' phase.
+For the $D_4$ TO under $[2]$ anyon noise, using only the $[2]$ syndromes yields a threshold no better than $p_c = 0.1642(3)$, corresponding to the multicritical point of the random-bond Ising model on the triangular lattice \cite{Nishimori, Honecker, Merz, Lessa, Queiroz09, RBIMtriangular}, shown in Fig.~\ref{phase_diagram} as the black star, with details provided in the End Matter.\\ To find an optimal decoder for non-Abelian TOs under arbitrary noise, we consider decoding conditioned on the full syndrome $\bm{s} = \{\bm{a}, \bm{b}, \dots\}$.
+Reliable inference of the physical error $E$ is only possible if the conditional probability $P(E | \bm{s})$ (for fixed $\bm{s}$) lies in a `short string' phase.
 Although $P(E|\bm{s})$ is a challenging quantity to calculate, we can make it tractable by applying Bayes' theorem:

 While $P(E)\propto (\frac{p}{1-p})^{|E|}$ represents the probability of physical single-qubit errors occurring along the string $E$, $P(\bm{s}|E)$ accounts for the probabilistic collapse of superpositions over non-Abelian fusion channels into a specific set of intermediate anyons along $E$.
 This quantity is given by the expectation value of the anyon projectors evaluated on the corrupted quantum state $\ket{E}$: